How to Get Daily HR News as a People Manager — Before Your First One-on-One

 - We're a small company.
 Is most HR news even relevant to us?

-- That's precisely what the prompt solves: state your headcount and the agent skips rules that only bind large employers.
+- That's precisely what the Assignment solves: state your headcount and the agent skips rules that only bind large employers.
 One sentence — "we're 45 people, ignore obligations that start at 250+" — removes most of the noise.

 - Can I get it weekly instead of daily?